Emergency Radiator Repair While On The Trail

 With no coolant flowing through the engine to keep it cool, you risk permanently engine damage.

-Well, if you have the following creative little tricks up your sleeve, you can probably fix that leak long enough to slowly drive back home or to your favorite repair shop!
+If you have the following emergency radiator repair tricks up your sleeve, you can probably fix that leak long enough to slowly drive back home or to your favorite repair shop.

 1. A Can of Bar’s Leak or Silver Seal